|

 the end of the Thirties.
 The Thirties are in fact the decade that largely established the shape of cars we know today.
 A

-comparison of the typical 1930 model (T-Ford model) with its 1939 descendant provides dramatic proof of how complete the
+comparison of the typical 1930 (Model T Ford) with its 1939 descendant provides dramatic proof of how complete the

-The greatest impact of the streamlined designs was in fact that the 1930's cars became eye catchers.
+The greatest impact of the streamlined designs was in fact that these cars became eye catchers.
 Automobiles of the 1930s

 |